 The IT networking industry grows by leaps and bounds every year; however, the one thing that stays comparatively constant is the brand.
-Due to the technology industry's accelerated evolution brands take on increased importance by providing an effective counterbalance to what buyers perceive as constant change, clutter, and confusion.
-At Digisol, we strive to push the boundaries with our marketing activities and accord great importance to brand building which will ensure the Company's long-term success.
-DIGISOL has established its brand positioning as a leading 'Trusted Made In India IT Networking' brand that offers products of global standards, credibility and delivers a fantastic user experience.
+Due to the technology industry's accelerated evolution, brands take on increased importance by providing an effective counterbalance to what buyers perceive as constant change, clutter, and confusion.
+While we strive to push the boundaries with our marketing activities, we accord great importance to brand building, which will ensure our long-term success.
+DIGISOL has established its brand positioning as a '1st Indian Brand in IT Networking Solutions that offers products of global standards, credibility and delivers a fantastic user experience.
+DIGISOL has carried out various initiatives like DIGISOL Cash Karo loyalty program to enhance the relationship with existing electricians, technicians and partners by giving them a chance to earn more loyalty points on their purchase of DIGISOL products, DITT (DIGISOL Institute of Technical Training) where we aim to train/educate network engineers, channel partners and ISPs by consistently delivering quality training programs which are always in sync with the market demand and DIGISOL Premium Partners Program to build relationships with the partners by rolling out various Sales Scheme for both Active and Passive range of products.

-Active Networking Products:
+Active Networking Products

-Digisol offers a wide range of active networking products with the portfolio encompasses over 160+ products across the IT networking spectrum.
+DIGISOL offers a wide range of active networking products with a portfolio encompassing over 200+ products across the IT networking spectrum.
 Marketed under the brand name DIGISOL, these products incorporate world class quality and are backed by Synegra's own manufacturing facility and a nationwide distribution network.
 The Company offers call-based technical support backed by a strong in-house service team.

-Digisol has introduced new generation Made in India products like GEPON router & ONUs, networking switches and enterprise wireless products based on the changing needs of the market.
+DIGISOL has been steadily working towards introducing new products like Next Gen Wi-Fi-6 wireless products/solutions, SMB and SME 10G fiber networking switches, media converters and enterprise wireless products and a full range of FTTH Products based on the changing needs of the market.
+DIGISOL has introduced a new generation of Made in India products like XPON ONUs, EPON/ GPON OLTs, networking switches and enterprise wireless products.
 These also include products manufactured by the Group's manufacturing arm Synegra EMS.